Discovering your passion

 - Botanists specialize in plants.

 - Ecologists study the relationships between organisms and their environments.

 - Evolutionary biologists study the evolutionary processes produced by the diversity of life on earth.

 Once you have decided on a specialty field for yourself, you need to consider the many different places that zoologists and wildlife biologists work.
 Some of the more common places you can find employment are zoological parks, aquariums, marine parks, county, state and federal agencies and museums.
-Additional considerations for employment as a zoologist or wildlife biologist are laboratories, education institutions, writing for publications, environmental conservation
+Additional considerations for employment as a zoologist or wildlife biologist are laboratories, education institutions, writing for publications, environmental conservation and consulting companies.

 Many recent graduates begin their careers as interns.
 You can always check with your nearest zoological park, aquarium or county, state and federal agencies to see if they have any internships available.
 Another popular internship and employment option for students and recent graduates is to search the USAJOBS Pathways program for federal service positions.